Chessie (sea monster): Popular culture

 A manatee rescued from the Chesapeake's cold water in October 1994 was nicknamed “Chessie” before it was returned to Florida.
 In 1995, Chessie the manatee swam back to the Chesapeake Bay, then swam up to Rhode Island, being tracked by a satellite tag on its fluke.
 Manatees are unusual so far from Florida but this one has revisited the Chesapeake several times since then.
 Chessie was photographed in the Patapsco River in 2010 (unconfirmed) and again near the shore of Calvert County on July 12, 2011 (confirmed by U.S. Geological Survey biologists).

-A statue of the Chesapeake monster advertised the entrance to the now closed Ripley's Believe It or Not! museum in Baltimore's Inner Harbor area.
+A statue of the Chesapeake monster advertised the entrance to the now closed Ripley's Believe It or Not! museum at Baltimore's Inner Harbor pavilions.
 According to a company spokesperson, Chessie was chosen for the facade because it is "very much a myth of the area".

 The Cambridge, Maryland-based RAR Brewing features Chessie on many of the beer cans produced by the brewery.

 The minor league baseball team Chesapeake Baysox has a green monster mascot named Louie, whose design is based on the Chesapeake Bay Monster.